This blog post is powered by shuttle! The serverless platform built for Rust.

 Parallelization and concurrency

 Before we go further we should note that async is not for processing expensive operations.
 It's only beneficial for IO in which data comes from somewhere further away than the RAM and when there is a lot of it.
-For process expensive operations parallelization is beneficial.
+Parallelization is beneficial for computationally expensive operations.

 Parallelization is running multiple things at the same time.
 Concurrency is handling multiple things at the same time.